Onetappedd/Trade-Journal/frontend/supabase/README.md

 # Trading Database Schema

-This document describes the complete database schema for the trading journal application, implemented in Supabase with PostgreSQL.
+This document describes the complete database schema for the Riskr trading analytics platform, implemented in Supabase with PostgreSQL.

 ## Overview